The Patient Centered Medical Home

 In order to be recognized as a PCMH practice, each of our medical offices must meet a set of quality standards in patient care – this means our providers are more accountable than ever for the care they provide.
 Coastal practices are NCQA Level 3 recognized – this is the highest level quality rating that can be achieved at this time.
 We are one of a small number of NCQA level 3 recognized practices in Rhode Island.

 National Committee for Quality Assurance (NCQA) identifies and recognizes physicians who deliver superior care using standards firmly rooted in medical evidence.
-NCQA Recognition highlights the commitment to provide quality health care to patients and demonstrates that we have incorporated quality improvements into our practices.
-Our recognition status – Level 3 – is the highest level achievable and was awarded after evaluation by NCQA on many aspects of our medical office practices and performance, including, Access and Communication; Patient Tracking and Registry Functions; Care Management; Patient Self‐Management Support; Electronic Prescribing; Test Tracking; Referral Tracking; Performance Reporting and Improvement; and Advanced Electronic Communications.
+NCQA Annual Recognition highlights the commitment to provide quality health care to patients and demonstrates that we have incorporated quality improvements into our practices.
+Recognition is awarded after annual evaluation by NCQA on many aspects of our medical office practices and performance, including, Access and Communication; Patient Tracking and Registry Functions; Care Management; Patient Self‐Management Support; Electronic Prescribing; Test Tracking; Referral Tracking; Performance Reporting and Improvement; and Advanced Electronic Communications.